BonoboPLC/lojjo_wiki/use-cases.md

 2. Click on "Create Lottery" on the top right corner.
 3. Complete game configurations
 4. Complete Schedule
-5. Click Start to start the game and make it available on the site
+5. Click Start to turn the game on.

 ## How do I create a Cash Raffle?